Tiny Weekends

 Seasonal Notes

 Spring (March-May) is peak bloom — azaleas, dogwoods, and wildflowers are stunning.
-Enchanted Woods is open April through November.
+Enchanted Woods hours follow the estate's general public hours — check winterthur.org before visiting.
 Winter hours are reduced and outdoor areas are less interesting, but the Yuletide Tour is a holiday tradition (better for older kids).

 Rainy Day?